Permafrost/TundraTN/README.md

 * `$message` is an optional error message to use when constructing the new exception object to be thrown.
 If not specified, an empty message will be used to construct the exception object.
-* `$type` is an optional choice of 'security' or 'strict', which if specified will throw one of the following subclasses of com.wm.app.b2b.server.ServiceException respectively:
+* `$type` is an optional choice of 'security', 'strict', or 'validation', which if specified will throw one of the following subclasses of com.wm.app.b2b.server.ServiceException respectively:
-  * tundra.tn.exception$SecurityException - used to indicate a user
+  * permafrost.tundra.lang.SecurityException - used to indicate a security
     access error.
-  * tundra.tn.exception$StrictException - used to indicate a document
+  * permafrost.tundra.lang.StrictException - used to indicate a document
     strictness error.
+  * permafrost.tundra.lang.ValidationException - used to indicate a document
+    validation error.

   If not specified, a com.wm.app.b2b.server.ServiceException exception object will be thrown.